Squirrel/Squirrel.Windows/docs/getting-started/1-integrating.md

 **Tip:** In this example we simply put the code in the `Program.cs` file.
 For a production application, place the update code later in start-up process so as to avoid slowing down your program start.

+Note: to debug the application locally you might want to copy Squirrel.exe (example location: \packages\squirrel.windows.1.4.2\tools) to a new folder like "ext" under MyApp solution folder.
+Rename the copied file to Update.exe.
+Then add the existing file in Visual Studio and set its Properties > Copy To Output Directory to 'Copy if newer'.

 ---
 | Previous: [Getting Started Guide](0-overview.md) | Next: [2.
 Packaging](2-packaging.md)|
 |:---|:---|